 Salary Info and Employment Outlook

 Private practices, hospitals and nursing homes, or any place where a speech pathologist works, may require the help of a speech pathology assistant.
-As of June 2015, speech-language pathology assistants earned a median annual salary of $38,624, according to PayScale.com.
+As of January 2016, speech-language pathology assistants earned a median annual salary of $38,980, according to PayScale.com.
+According to the Bureau of Labor Statistics (BLS), employment is expected to increase by 21% between 2014-2024.

 Continuing Education Information and Professional Certification